DirtyF/lanyon/README.md

 - [License](#license)

-## Usage
+## Install

+You can install Jekyll themes in three ways.

+### As a Fork

 Lanyon is a theme built on top of [Poole](https://github.com/poole/poole), which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
 See [the Poole usage guidelines](https://github.com/poole/poole#usage) for how to install and use Jekyll.

-## Install as a gem-based theme
+### As a gem-based theme

-Jekyll encourage the use of `bundler` to manage themes and plugins.
-[Themes](https://jekyllrb.com/docs/themes/) can be packaged as Ruby gems since Jekyll 3.3.
-If you don't intend to modify the theme a lot, this is a nice way of focusing on your content and benefits from  theme updates.
+Jekyll encourages the use of `bundler` to manage themes and plugins.
+[Themes](https://jekyllrb.com/docs/themes/) can be packaged as Ruby gems since Jekyll v3.3.0.
+If you don't intend to modify the theme a lot, this is a nice way of focusing on your content and benefit from theme updates.

-### 1. Install theme

-1. Create a folder that will be your Jekyll source directory, e.g `blog`.
-2. Create a `Gemfile` in your source directory to list all theme dependencies, it should looks like this:
+1. List the theme as a dependency in your `Gemfile`:

 ```ruby
 # frozen_string_literal: true